 All interested applicants can reach out to Carla Costa, program director for careers in arts and communication at the Loeb Center for Career Exploration & Planning (email@example.com).
 Carla can answer questions about the fellowship experience and provide support in developing application materials.

 You can also review this list of Frequently Asked Questions.

-The Fellowship term runs from September 2022 through May 2023.
+The Fellowship term runs from September through May.
 The Amherst Folger Fellow will split their 9-month assignment equally between both institutions, spending a majority of the week at the Folger in the fall, and the majority of their time at Dumbarton Oaks in the spring.
-Following an orientation week at Dumbarton Oaks, the fellow will work on a collection, research, or exhibitions project, determined by the Folger, that will be responsive to the skills and potential of the selected candidate.
+Following an orientation week at Dumbarton Oaks, the fellow will work on a collections, research, or exhibitions project, determined by the Folger, that will be responsive to the skills and potential of the selected candidate.
 During the second part of the fellowship, the fellow will return to Dumbarton Oaks to share and apply their knowledge by proposing and implementing a new idea and contributing to an institutional project.
 Projects might focus on curation and exhibit preparation, research and publication, collection development or conservation, marketing and communication, and education and public outreach initiatives.
 This overview of previous fellow projects will offer helpful context.

 The Amherst fellow will be part of a cohort that includes post-baccalaureate fellows from Harvard University.
-Professional development opportunities will be offered to the fellow throughout their stay, connecting them with a wide range of humanities scholars, administrators, and practitioners in Washington, D.C.
+Professional development opportunities will be offered to the fellow throughout their stay, connecting them with a wide range of humanities scholars, administrators, and practitioners in Washington, DC.